Throws an AssertionFailure with the given message if expr is falsy.

 The value to check.

-This method checks if the provided value is strictly equal to true
+This method checks if the provided value is strictly equal to true.
+If the value is not true,

 it throws an AssertionFailure with the given message.